chrishayuk/chuk-mlx/README.md

 # Lazarus

-MLX-based LLM training and tokenizer toolkit for Apple Silicon.
+**Deterministic data + tokenizer tooling for MLX training.**

+Offline batch plans, reproducible batching, measurable efficiency — the stuff you wish every training stack shipped with.

+Built for Apple Silicon with MLX.

 ## Quick Start with uvx